 -

-_Changing Queens_ is inspired by the original manuscript of _Changing New York_ with photographs by Berenice Abbott and text by Elizabeth McCausland (1) but differs from this earlier work insofar as a single person—trained as both a photographer and historian—both makes the photos and writes the text.
-In explaining Queens, I aspire to unify photography and history in a single voice in which the whole is greater than the sum of its parts.
+To explain Queens, I have researched its history and written short texts in dialogue with the photos that will appear on the pages facing the photos in the book and next to the prints on the exhibition wall.
+Changing Queens is inspired by the original manuscript of Changing New York with photographs by Berenice Abbott and text by Elizabeth McCausland.
+(1) Following their example, I aspire to unify photography and history in a single voice in which the whole is greater than the sum of its parts.

-Archival inkjet prints for the portfolio review and eventually a book for the finished project
+Archival inkjet prints for the portfolio review and eventually a book and an exhibit for the finished project.